joelfiddes/cv-markdown/index_scienceVersion.md

 __University of Edinburgh__ MSc Environment & development.
 Thesis: Impact of climate change on snow-based water resources in Afghanistan.

 `2001-04`
 __University of Aberdeen__ BSc Environmental science.
-Thesis: Sustainability of subsistence hunting on Neotropical mammal species in North-East Peruvian Amazon.

 ## Employment & Projects

 `2017-2018`
 __University of Oslo__ Swiss National Science Foundation research scholar.
 Developing data assimilation and uncertainty framework for large area simulations in mountain regions.
-Expected results are improved simulation/ forecasting of runoff in remote mountainous areas with relevance to improved river basin management.

 `2017-2018`
 __World Meteorological Organistaion__ _Consultant_ for the WMO programme Global Cryosphere Watch.
 Developing a global solution for interoperability of Cryonet monitoring stations and GCW dataportal.
-These stations are helping us understand the changing cryosphere in remote regions with direct consequences for downstream communities in terms of water resources and natural hazards.

 `2014-2017`
 __WSL Institute for Snow and Avalanche Research SLF__ _Data scientist_.
 Developing and managing data systems for the SwissEx/ OSPER project a large interdisciplinary environmental data acquisition and management project with multiple ETH domain partners.
-The WSL/ SLF is a leading federal institue in Switzerland for both hydology and natural hazard assesments.

 `2016`
 __Himalaya Permafrost ETH SEED__ _Scientist_ Establishment of high altitude permafrost monitoring sites Langtang, Nepal.
-Training young Nepalese scientists.
 International permafrost and data tools workshop with participants from Afghanistan, India and Nepal.

 `2014`
 __University of Zurich__ _PostDoc_.
 Managing PERMOS network of ground and rock temperature measurements at Jungfraujoch, Schilthorn, Piz Corvatsch.
 Including extensive fieldwork and rope-access work.
 Processing GST, meteorological station and borehole data (www.permos.ch).

 `2014`
 __University of Zurich__ _Scientist_.
-Swiss Development Cooperation/DEZA funded climate change adaptation programme (www.ihcap.in).
-Developing baseline maps for key land surface variables in the Indian Himalaya with direct coordination with several Indian Government agencies (lead Department of Science & Technology).
+Developing baseline maps for key land surface variables in the Indian Himalaya using modelling scheme developed in PhD (see below), within a SDC/DEZA funded climate change adaptation programme (www.ihcap.in).

 `2010-2011`
 __Landell Mills Ltd.__ _Consultant_.
 As part of Panj-Amu River Basin Programme (P-ARBP) in north-east Afghanistan  developed a strategy together with a range of tools to improve water resource management.
 Training the first government team in snow sampling techniques (training course Wakhan Corridor).
 Establishment of high altitude field sites.